rgravina/rgravina/README.md

 #### Apps on the App Store

-Together with [@immenor](https://github.com/immenor) and [@wrightak](https://github.com/wrightak), I work on a language learning iPhone, Apple Watch and iPad app called [Tako Words](https://apps.apple.com/us/app/tako-words/id966420453).
+Together with [@immenor](https://github.com/immenor) and others I work on a language learning iPhone, Apple Watch and iPad app called [Tako Words](https://apps.apple.com/us/app/tako-words/id966420453).
 We've designed it with the needs of intermediate learners in mind, while keeping it accessable for beginners.
 We use the app daily and have users that do the same.
 It's a free app, so try it out and let us know what you think.

 #### Mentoring